kevinolega/callcentertrainingtips/_posts/2016-07-06-milestones.md

 comments: true
 categories: [Lessons]
 ---
-For a lot of people there are two states in life.
+For a lot of people, there are two states in life.

-You have “Success” and you have “non success.”
+You have “Success” and you have “non-success.”

 So you set a goal, you work on the goal, you succeed.